What Does 30 Look Like Now We've All Lost Touch With Ageing?

 Advances in skincare

-When it comes to beauty shopping, the global anti-ageing market is predicted to be worth an enormous £306 billion by 2030.
+When it comes to beauty shopping, the global anti-ageing market is predicted to be worth an enormous $580 billion by 2030.
 Looking youthful is big business.
 Though there have been attempts to eliminate the phrase 'anti-ageing' for painting a perfectly natural experience in a negative light, this kind of skincare is more popular than ever before.
-No7's 'age-defying' retinol flew off the shelves recently, while brands are formulating skincare products with smart ingredients that mimic Botox, like epidermal growth factors (EGF).

 It has even been reported that young adults are thinking about premature ageing and how they can prevent lines, wrinkles and pigmentation.
 On TikTok, teens are starting skincare routines that focus on using anti-ageing ingredients like acids and antioxidants such as vitamin C well before they notice any signs of ageing.
 Thanks to brands like The Inkey List and The Ordinary, great skincare is more accessible than ever.
 Coupled with the rise in preventative aesthetic treatments, it's obvious that many of us are stalling the telltale signs of ageing.
 Perhaps, then, we do look a little younger.

 As well as this, our beauty habits have changed for the better.
 Laura, 35, has experienced people going out of their way to reassure her that she "doesn’t look 35", an intended compliment which makes her feel odd.
 She doesn’t see her age — or looking it — as a negative thing.
 "Sometimes, the way people react when I say that I’m 35 is funny.
 There seems to be this perception that after 30 you’re going to look ancient."
-That said, Laura has a stellar skincare routine inspired by the beauty industry's focus on 'slow ageing' (take Vichy's Slow Age skincare range and Avon's Anew) rather than anti-ageing.
+That said, Laura has a stellar skincare routine inspired by the beauty industry's focus on 'slow ageing' rather than anti-ageing.
 "I’ve been into SPF for years because I’m so pale, which I think is a big part of why people think I’m younger than I am now," says Laura.

 Advertisement